darahea/joule_extensibility/tutorials/products/index.md

-# Joule Functions Products Tutorial
+# Joule Functions Search Products Tutorial

 A more complex example showing products from the Northwind example OData service.